aldur/aldur.github.io/_posts/2023-10-24-do-the-evolution.md

 strategy(ies), it will resist _invasions_ from other (sets of) strategies.

 We have now mentioned the word "evolutionary" a few times, so let's bring the big guns in.
-So far, we haven't considered the role of "evolution" .
+So far, we haven't considered the role of "evolution".
 Instead, we have just enumerated the different hawk-to-dove ratios in the population and found an ESS through brute force.
 What's truly fascinating is that _individual selection_ will lead us to the ESS.